asyncapi/website/pages/blog/websocket-part2.md

 > In the documentation, they also indicate beta servers like `beta-ws.kraken.com`.
 It is hard to understand their purpose, so I did not put them in the AsyncAPI document.
 For me, beta means something new, some upgrades, and I would consider writing a separate AsyncAPI document.

 Is it reasonable to describe API that has two different production servers in one AsyncAPI?
 As usual, it depends.
-For **docs-only** patch described in section [Choosing the right path to Rome](#choosing-the-right-path-to-rome), you can "workaround" some AsyncAPI features if they do not support your use case or do not need to be specific.
+For **docs-only** road described in section [Choosing the right road to Rome](#choosing-the-right-road-to-rome), you can "workaround" some AsyncAPI features if they do not support your use case or do not need to be specific.
 Check out, for example, what I had to do in section [Server security](#server-security) where I was not sure how to describe the specific security of the private server.
 Short answer: just extend the description.

-For **automation** path described in [Choosing the right path to Rome](#choosing-the-right-path-to-rome) section, you need a machine-readable structure.
+For **automation** road described in [Choosing the right road to Rome](#choosing-the-right-road-to-rome) section, you need a machine-readable structure.
 In case you have messages that can be consumed only by the **private** server, you need a way to specify that the given message can be published only to the **private** server.
 It is exactly the case with Kraken API.

 Imagine you want to read the AsyncAPI document in real-time in your server and validate all incoming messages.
 Take server `ws.kraken.com`.
 The only way to emit errors like _Private data and trading are unavailable on this endpoint.
 Try ws-auth.kraken.com_ is by writing the code that handles validation manually.
 You won't generate that as the AsyncAPI file does not specif what messages can go to `ws.kraken.com` and what messages can't.